in28minutes/in28minutes.github.io/_posts/2019-10-07-spring-boot-vue-crud-full-stack-with-maven.md

 We are importing the ListCoursesComponent and displaying it in the InstructorApp.

-When you launch the React app in the browser, it will appear as shown below:
+When you launch the Vue JS app in the browser, it will appear as shown below:

 ![Image](/images/vue-second-stage-hardcoded-instructor-component.png "Hardcoded Instructor Component")

-#### Invoking Retrieve Courses REST API from React Component
+#### Invoking Retrieve Courses REST API from Vue JS Component

 We had created the REST API for retrieving the list of courses earlier.
 To call the REST API we would need to use a framework called axios.